-The greatest weapon in a bowler’s arsenal is a range of variations.
+The greatest weapon in an off spin bowler’s arsenal is a range of variations.
 Here, we look at the variations that off-spinners can use to outwit their opposition.

 Think of off-spin, and the names of various legends come to mind.
-Men like Muttiah Muralitharan, Saqlain Mushtaq and Harbhajan Singh have made the art their own in the last couple of decades.
+Men like Muttiah Muralitharan, Saqlain Mushtaq and Harbhajan Singh.
+They have made the art their own in the last couple of decades.

-In the past few years, we have seen the likes of Ravichandran Ashwin and Saeed Ajmal master the art of off-spin bowling.
+In the past years, we have seen likes of Ravichandran Ashwin and Saeed Ajmal master the art.